Best practices for social media

 • Creating a strategy

 Starting or revamping a social media account should begin with a clear plan in mind.
-Here are some points to consider:
+Here's core strategy for departments and programs:

 • What is the purpose of this account (what do we hope to accomplish)?